roofrack/dotfiles/README.md

  7. Tmux will be installed with pacman.
 May want to install tpm (a tmux plugin manager by... git clone https://github.com/tmux-plugins/tpm ~/.tmux/plugins/tpm).
 The boostrap_arch.sh script is set to install this.
 Once tmux is open type the prefix key and then "I" to have tmux install the plugins listed in your .tmux.conf file.
-But this should also auto install.
+But this will also auto install.